Slipstream-Max/vuv.sh/README.md

 # VUV
-Easier use of package manager uv in the form of conda.<br>And this only need is uv.
+Easier use of package manager uv in the form of conda.

+Unlike [uvv](https://github.com/Menghuan1918/uvv).This repo ONLY need is uv.

 # First of All
 Thanks [Menghuan1918](https://github.com/Menghuan1918) create awsome shell script.